New Delhi – Chennai main line: Electrification

 The Vijayawada–Madras section electrified by 1980.

 The Vijayawada–Kazipet sector was electrified in 1985–88.

 The Kazipet–Ramagundam–Balharshah–Nagpur sector was electrified in 1987–89.

 The Bhopal–Itarsi sector was electrified in 1988–89 and the Nagpur–Itarsi sector in 1990–91.

 The Agra–Bhopal sector was electrified in 1984–89.

 The Agra–Faridabad section was electrified in 1982–85.

 Speed limits

 The Delhi–Chennai line (Grand Trunk route) is classified as a "Group A" line which can take speeds up to 160 km/h.

 Passenger movement

-New Delhi, Mathura Junction, Agra Cantt., Gwalior, Jhansi, Bhopal, Habibganj, Nagpur, Ramagundam, Warangal, Vijayawada, Gudur and Puratchi Thalaivar Dr. M.G.
-Ramachandran Central railway station, on this line, are amongst the top hundred booking stations of Indian Railway.
+New Delhi, Mathura Junction, Agra Cantt., Gwalior, Jhansi, Bhopal, Rani Kamalapati, Itarsi, Nagpur, Ramagundam, Warangal, Vijayawada, Gudur and Chennai Central, on this line, are amongst the top hundred booking stations of Indian Railway.

 Diamond quadrilateral

 The Delhi–Chennai line is a part of the diamond quadrilateral.
 The routes connecting the four major metropolises (New Delhi, Mumbai, Chennai and Kolkata), along with their diagonals, known as the diamond quadrilateral, carry about half the freight and nearly half the passenger traffic, although they form only 16 per cent of the length.